-Table 3 reports the existing AI-based solutions to the evidenced TA problems and issues (RQ1).
-The table reports the data collected in the first [47] and in the second [48] (in green) iteration, as well as the updated version related to the third iteration (in light blue).
+Table 5 reports the existing AI-based solutions to the evidenced TA problems and issues ( $RQ_1$ ).
+The table reports the data collected in the first [55] and in the second [56] (in green) iteration, as well as the updated version related to the third iteration (in light blue).

 The solutions have been grouped into eight main categories.
 In the table, TA solutions and their occurrences are listed for iterations.
-Overall, in the three iterations, we identified 972 individual occurrences into the eight main categories: (1) test generation, 31% of occurrences; (2) test oracles, 7.2% of occurrences; (3) debugging, 15.3% of occurrences; (4) test maintenance, 20.6% of occurrences; (5) test process, 2% of occurrences; (6) test execution, 4.1% of occurrences; (7) test optimization, 1.2% of occurrences; and
+Overall, in the three iterations, we identified 972 individual occurrences (607 after the second iteration, and 466 after the first one) into the eight main categories: (1) test generation, 31% of occurrences; (2) test oracles, 7.2% of occurrences; (3) debugging, 15.3% of occurrences; (4) test maintenance, 20.6% of occurrences; (5) test process, 2% of occurrences; (6) test execution, 4.1% of

-Table 4The most popular Al-based tools used in the context of software testing, as identified in the first [47], second [48] (in green), and third iteration (in light blue).
+The most popular Al-based tools used in the context of software testing, as identified in the first [55], second [56] (in green), and third iteration (in light blue).